 “Jazz definitely influences what we do, but more in the attitude than the actual notes we play.”Juju & Jordash

 In the studio they are just as unpredictable, often losing themselves in the moment and going wherever the mood and the music takes them.
-It has resulted in three landmark albums on Dekmantel, as well as curveball EPs like Unleash the Golem Part 1 on Golf Channel that explored darker and more experimental sounds, which was also part of a soundtrack to the silent film Der Golem.
+It has resulted in four landmark albums on Dekmantel, as well as curveball EPs like Unleash the Golem Part 1 on Golf Channel that explored darker and more experimental sounds, which was also part of a soundtrack to the silent film Der Golem.
 Add into this a still stunning debut on Psycohstasia and other notable outings on labels like Rush Hour, Ostgut Ton and Future Times next to an array of vital remixes, and you have a rightfully revered discography.

 “Composition is just improvisation slowed down.”Juju & Jordash